wormhole-foundation/wormhole/sdk/js/README.md

 # Wormhole SDK

-> Note: This is a pre-alpha release and in active development.
-Function names and signatures are subject to change.
+> Note: This SDK has been deprecated.
+Use https://www.npmjs.com/package/@wormhole-foundation/sdk instead.

 ## What is Wormhole?